What is the Proposed Cybersecurity Policy for US Port and Marine Facilities?

 - Control Objectives for Information & Related Technology (COBIT) 5 A Business Framework for the Governance and Management of Enterprise IT

 As the maritime industry grows increasingly competitive, ports and marine terminals turn to risk management now more than ever for opportunities to improve performance.
 Leveraging our research and years of experience, we help our port clients assess their exposure to a wide variety of risk – including safety, security, environmental and enterprise – by identifying threats, vulnerabilities and consequences to personnel, assets, operations, critical infrastructure and the surrounding environment.
-Due to our extensive background in the marine industry working with our parent organization, American Bureau of Shipping (ABS), together with our risk management expertise, our Safety, Risk and Compliance and Government advisors are uniquely qualified to work with port and marine terminal facility operators to identify, prioritize and mitigate cybersecurity risk.
+Due to our extensive background in the marine industry working with our parent organization, American Bureau of Shipping (ABS), together with our risk management expertise, our Risk and Safety Management and Government advisors are uniquely qualified to work with port and marine terminal facility operators to identify, prioritize and mitigate cybersecurity risk.

 To share this information, use the email option below or download our Cybersecurity Requirements for US Port and Marine Terminal Facilities Factsheet.